GenSelfDiff-HIS: Generative Self-Supervision Using Diffusion for Histopathological Image Segmentation: Related Work

 Contrastive learning methods aim to discriminate between instances and learn effective representations that capture essential characteristics \cite{b39, b54, b55}.
 These methods extract the information in unannotated images by treating each unannotated image as a positive pair with its counterpart supervisory signal obtained through some transformation and considering the supervisory signals of other unannotated images as negative pairs.
-Chaitanya \emph{et al.} \cite{b38} addressed the challenge of limited annotations in medical image segmentation through contrastive learning of global and local features on three magnetic resonance imaging (MRI) datasets.
+Chaitanya \emph{et al.} \cite{b38} addressed the challenge of limited annotations in medical image segmentation through contrastive learning of global and local features on three MRI datasets.
 Chen \emph{et al.} \cite{b39} demonstrated that incorporating a learnable non-linear transformation between the representations and contrastive loss can enhance the representation quality.
 However, they limited their study to natural images.
+In histopathology, Ciga \emph{et al.} \cite{b40} applied self-supervised contrastive learning to large-scale studies involving $57$ histopathological datasets.
+They observed improved performance across multiple downstream tasks like classification, regression, and segmentation through unannotated images.